 Lafayette, Louisiana, aka The Hub City, is a charming town along the Vermilion River in the southwestern area of the state.
-While locals may focus a lot of their attention on the Ragin’ Cajuns of University of Louisiana at Lafayette, there’s another sport in town that’s worth paying attention to: golf.
+While locals may focus a lot of their attention on the Ragin’ Cajuns of the University of Louisiana at Lafayette, there’s another sport in town that’s worth paying attention to golf.

 These four courses are hidden gems in the larger golf landscape and make Lafayette a destination worth staying a few extra days in.

 1121 Mudd Ave